 - Where could I learn more about this type of work and/or learn/reinforce my skill in this area?

 Once you’ve gone through these questions, be gentle with yourself if you’re still feeling like, “OK dude, but this is ridiculous, no one’s going to pay me to read books and sleep,” or whatever your two favorite things to do are.
+Remember, there are great benefits for companies in hiring freelancers too!

 The questions above should get your brain humming – it’s not a treasure map to exactly what you should be doing.
 There will still be some trial and error.
 And that’s why I’d like to take a moment to disagree here with some of the most common advice you’ll get if you ask almost anyone how to start freelancing.